wttw/zeromqt/README.markdown

 Zeromqt - a [Qt][] binding for [ZeroMQ][]
 =========================================

+(You may want to consiser using [nzmqt][] instead - it's a cleaner implementation and is based on newer versions of the underlying API)

 Zeromqt integrates ZeroMQ (version 2.1.0 and later) into the Qt event loop, mapping ZeroMQ message events onto Qt signals.